What Should I Know About Sharon Regional Medical Center?

-Sharon Regional Medical Center is your community healthcare provider; a 220 licensed, acute care bed hospital with 19 satellite centers throughout the region.
-As a Joint Commission accredited hospital, Sharon Regional Health System proudly offers specialized services including the Heart and Vascular Institute, emergency heart attack/stroke treatment, cancer care, orthopedics/sports medicine, minimally invasive surgery, emergency care, a women's center, and a breast care center.
+Sharon Regional Medical Center is your community healthcare provider; a 163 licensed, acute care bed hospital with 19 satellite centers throughout the region.
+As a Joint Commission accredited hospital, Sharon Regional Medical Center proudly offers specialized services including the Heart and Vascular Center, emergency heart attack/stroke treatment, weight loss center, orthopedics/sports medicine, minimally invasive surgery, emergency care, and a breast care center.

 We believe in the power of people to create great care.
 Our dedicated employees work hard every day to make Sharon Regional Medical Center a place of healing, caring, and connection for patients and families in the community we call home.